cmkobel/CompareM2/README.md

 Assemblycomparator is a genomes-to-report pipeline.
 It is a bit like nullarbor, but it takes in genomes (assemblies) instead of reads.
 Assemblies can come from isolates or metagenomes - as long as they're all prokaryotic.

-It works by calling an alias that invokes the activation of a conda environment and subsequently calls a snakemake pipeline on the fasta-files in the current working directory of your terminal.
+It works by calling a Snakemake workflow within a conda environment.
+The workflow analyses all of the input genomes.

 Assemblycomparator performs a palette of analyses on your genomes, and compares them.
 The main results from these analyses are summarized in a html-report that can be easily distributed.

-Assemblycomparator2 can either be run on a local workstation (>64GiB RAM), a high performance computing cluster (HPC).
+Assemblycomparator2 can either be run on a local workstation (>64GiB RAM), or a HPC (high performance computing cluster).
 Both conda environments and apptainer/singularity/docker images are available for all depending software to run.

 ## Usage by examples